East Metro PFC Biomonitoring Follow-up Project

 Information on this page:

-The East Metro PFC Biomonitoring Follow-up Project measured perfluorochemicals (PFCs) in blood of residents of the East Metro who participated in MDH’s East Metro PFC Biomonitoring Project in 2008.
-One of the follow-up project’s goals was to find out whether efforts to reduce drinking water exposure to PFCs have been successful in reducing PFC blood levels in the population.
+The 2010 East Metro PFC Biomonitoring Follow-up Project measured perfluorochemicals (PFCs) for a second time in the blood of East Metro residents who participated in the 2008 East Metro PFC Biomonitoring Project.
+One of the project’s goals was to find out whether a public health intervention to reduce drinking water exposure to PFCs successfully reduced PFC blood levels in the population.
 Another goal was to learn more about how people are exposed to PFCs.

-Participants included 164 adults who agreed to give a second blood sample in 2010.
-The MDH Public Health Laboratory analyzed blood samples for the same 7 PFCs measured in 2008: perfluorooctane sulfonate (PFOS), perfluorooctanoic acid (PFOA), perfluorohexane sulfonate (PFHxS), perfluorobutanoic acid (PFBA), perfluorobutane sulfonate (PFBS), perfluorohexanoic acid (PFHxA), and perfluoropentanoic acid (PFPeA).
+The MDH Public Health Laboratory analyzed blood samples from 164 participants for the same seven PFCs measured in 2008: perfluorooctane sulfonate (PFOS), perfluorooctanoic acid (PFOA), perfluorohexane sulfonate (PFHxS), perfluorobutanoic acid (PFBA), perfluorobutane sulfonate (PFBS), perfluorohexanoic acid (PFHxA), and perfluoropentanoic acid (PFPeA).

-Because these declines are similar to other exposed communities, results tell us that efforts made to reduce drinking water exposure to PFCs in the East Metro were successful.
+These results tell us that efforts to reduce drinking water exposure to PFCs in the East Metro were successful.
 We expect that over time levels will continue to go down to general U.S. population levels.

-For questions or more information, contact the MN Biomonitoring Program.
+For questions or more information, Contact MN Biomonitoring: Chemicals in People.